When searching for a new job, it is important to take extra care when trying to land a new opportunity.

 When you’re on your job search, it’s also vital to remember that companies aren’t done with you if you don’t get the job that you applied for.

-Additionally, most employers say that the main questions that they’re trying to answer when looking for candidates is, “What are their soft skills?”
-This shows the importance of highlighting less tangible skills associated with personality such as having a positive attitude, being dependable and working well under pressure, which can easily be incorporated into a cover letter.
+Additionally, most employers say that the main question that they’re trying to answer when looking for candidates are, “What are their soft skills?”
+This shows the importance of highlighting less tangible skills associated with personality such as having a positive attitude, being dependable, and working well under pressure, which can easily be incorporated into a cover letter.